pranitaT/spo-demo/README.md

 ```

 This is restricted by Seccomp, but can now write to the host's audit folder...
-these will get forwarded to another bucket (different from the infrastructure's
+That's because seccomp can only limit the system calls an application does
+(e.g. write) but does not distinguish between where would the application
+write to.
-audit logs), so it could be dangerous.
-In this case we're not doing anything
+In this case we're not doing anything destructive, but a clever attacker
-destructive, but a clever attacker certainly could.
+certainly could.

 Let's see how SELinux can help us mitigate this.
 We already have a small
 policy that would take care of this.
 Let's create the policy and wait for it
 to become ready:

 ```
-oc create -f selinuxpolicy.yaml oc wait --for=condition=ready selinuxprofile errorlogger
+oc create -f selinuxprofile.yaml oc wait --for=condition=ready --timeout=120s selinuxprofile errorlogger
 ```

 As you can see, it wasn't as intimidating as we thought!
 And now our